 Let’s walk through the steps involved in creating a filter action with a simple program that takes its input and output arguments on the command line, runs, and exits cleanly.

 In the UI, create a queue.
 I’ll call mine "a2ps" since I am using a program that goes by that name.
 Ironically, this program converts plain text to PostScript.

 I found this program in a larger package of Unix utilities for Windows systems called "Cygwin".
 Obviously, this is not an endorsement of them or of us by them.
 I use it here strictly for the sake of an example.

 Add an action by selecting "Select Action Type to Add" and then choose "Filter Action".
 Click the "Add Action" button:

 Since this is a simple setup on purpose, I’ll restrict the command line options I use here.
 Please note that the program has a wide variety of switches and seemingly thorough online help.
 If you need to convert text to PostScript, it's worth looking at this program.

 The following shows the very minimalistic setup I used for this action:

 I’ve selected the path for the a2ps program using the "browse" button for the "Executable" field.

 The working directory is set to a folder on my D drive which I use for data.
-The working directory is the directory (or folder) which your program will be working in at launch time.
-As a general rule, you should set this to be the folder where you want the output created.
-We do not recommend setting this to any system folder or child of a system folder such as Windows or Program Files, so you should also change it if your program is in one of these folders.
+The working directory is the directory (or folder) that your program will be working in at launch time.
+As a general rule, you should set this as the folder where you want the output created.
+We do not recommend setting this to any system folder or child of a system folder, such as Windows or Program Files, so you should also change it if your program is in one of these folders.

-In this example, we’ve used a program which is very uncomplicated to illustrate how RPM does not require many options if your program doesn’t require many options.
+In this example, we’ve used a program that is very uncomplicated to illustrate how RPM does not require many options if your program doesn’t require many options.